Discover the Top 10 things Real Estate Agents won't tell you when buying or investing in property.

 Tim Lawless comments on lastest ABS housing finance commitments data out today

-Written on the 10th of February 2009 by Tim Lawless - RP Data
+Written on the 10 February 2009 by Tim Lawless - RP Data

 The latest housing finance data from the ABS shows the number of loans being committed for housing is now trending up after diving during most of the 2008 calendar year.
 On a seasonally adjusted basis, housing finance commitments were up 7.1% in value for owner occupiers.